simon-bc/bcex/README.md

 Blockchain.com Exchange python client
 =====================================

 This is a sample python client to connect to the [Blockchain.com Exchange](https://exchange.blockchain.com).

-In order to use this you will need to create an account on the exchange and generate an [API secret](https://exchange.blockchain.com/settings/api).
+In order to use the authenticated channels you will need to create an account on the exchange and generate an [API secret](https://exchange.blockchain.com/settings/api).
 You can then either pass the API secret to the client or you can store it as an enviroment variable BCEX_API_SECRET.

 The best starting place is to look at some of the [examples](https://github.com/simon-bc/bcex/tree/master/examples)

 Code formatting
 ---------------